LCD Video Wall News

 Option 1: External Video Wall Controller

-An external controller processes input signals and distributes content across all four displays.
+An external controller processes input signals and distributes content across all four video wall units.

 Best for: